Agreement for therapy (adults)

 All sessions are confidential.
 However, there are exceptions to this, which include:

-If I am unable to practice due to accident or sudden incapacity, a qualified colleague will contact you to enquire about your wish for further therapy.
+• If I am unable to practice due to an accident or sudden incapacity, a qualified colleague will contact you to enquire about your wish for further therapy.

-Non-payment of fees resulting in legal action being taken.
+• Non-payment of fees results in legal action being taken.

-If I need to share verbal or written information with other professionals or agencies, which will wherever possible be agreed with you in advance.
+• If I need to share verbal or written information with other professionals or agencies, this will, wherever possible, be agreed with you in advance.

 Examples of serious crime include: